 The Cell Biology of Freeze Tolerance Acclimation

-The spring field cricket (Gryllus veletis) becomes freeze-tolerant in the Fall, allowing it to survive internal ice formation.
+The spring field cricket Gryllus veletis becomes freeze-tolerant in the Fall, allowing it to survive internal ice formation.
 We know that acclimation to Fall conditions (i.e. low temperatures and short days) is required for freeze tolerance in this species.
-However, we know little about the cellular changes that occur during acclimation, which could protect against the challenges associated with freezing.
+However, no one has characterized the cellular changes that occur during acclimation, which could protect against the challenges associated with freezing.
 We use G. veletis as a model to study how animals might modify their cell biology to promote freeze tolerance, testing the hypotheses in the graphical summary below.
+Interested in learning more?
+Read about previous research on the physiology and transcriptomics of acclimation in these crickets.